The Two Princesses of Bamarre: Themes

 Two of the book's major themes are courage in the face of fear and unconditional love between sisters.
 The weak Princess Addie, who fears leaving her comforts and facing difficulties, hides in the shadow of her brave and venturesome sister, Princess Meryl.
 When Meryl becomes sick with the Gray Death, Princess Addie emerges from her cocoon, her love for her sister overpowering her fear, and discovers a new strength and bravery.
 Worried for her sister, she uses her magic spyglass to observe Meryl, and her overpowering love pushes her forward.

 Reception

-The Two Princesses of Bamarre received mid reviews.
+The Two Princesses of Bamarre received mixed reviews.

 Some reviewers found the plot more interesting than the characters, with Publishers Weekly stating that "plot twists win out over character development."
 However, Kirkus Reviews commented the opposite, writing that the novel's "strength lies in character development and world-making, not in epic plot construction".
 They noted that Levine attempts to create a "Tolkienesque high fantasy" but fails in telling, with "a plot that moves unevenly from adventure to adventure, involving multiple convenient rescues, a predictable romance, and an ultimately unsatisfying deus ex machina at the end".
 Despite appreciating the primary plot, Publishers Weekly noted that the subplots "are not fully developed.
 Even after the heroine completes her mission [...], readers may feel let down".

 Discussing character development specifically, Publishers Weekly pointed to Addie's characterization, noting that despite "the courage she gains throughout, her character remains an enigma".